jarviscanada/jarvis_data_eng_JohnPark/linux_sql/README.md

 In addition to dividing the project into different phases, agile development methodology was used to perform day-to-day software development.
 The frameworks generated out of Agile principles and utilized in this project are Scrum and Kanban.

+The software is composed of two components – a database, and a monitoring agent.

+To establish a database in the system, a docker container which contains a PostgreSQL instance was used.
+-	The `psql_docker.sh` automates the generation of PostgreSQL instance and running in the background of the machine.
+-	The `ddl.sql` automates the database initialization and data tables set up.

+The monitoring agent is composed of two scripts and a crontab.
+-	The two scripts, `host_info.sh` and `host_usage.sh` are used to gather data about host hardware specification and resource usage info.
+-	The crontab is put in operation to automatically run `host_info.sh` and `host_usage.sh` every minute to accumulate data.

 ## Architecture